Model name: UNIVAC (Hib, rotavirus and pneumo model)

 Institution: London School of Hygiene and Tropical Medicine (LSHTM)

-TRIVAC is a simple Excel-based static cohort model.
+UNIVAC is a static cohort model now based in R (and previously based in Excel).
 The model was originally developed to provide national ministries of health in low and middle income countries with conservative estimates of the impact and cost-effectiveness of routine Hib, rotavirus and pneumococcal vaccination.
-TRIVAC has also been used to provide Gavi with conservative estimates of the number of cases, deaths and Disability-Adjusted Life Years (DALYs) prevented by these vaccines over the period 2001-2030 in countries involved in WHO’s Global Vaccine Action Plan (GVAP).
+UNIVAC has also been used to provide Gavi with conservative estimates of the number of cases, deaths and Disability-Adjusted Life Years (DALYs) prevented by these vaccines over the period 2001-2030 in countries involved in WHO’s Global Vaccine Action Plan (GVAP).

 The model tracks 30 stacked/successive cohorts from birth until death.
 Demographics are taken from the United Nations Population Division.
 Estimates of disease incidence and mortality are based on CHERG/MCEE estimates (Child Health Epidemiology Reference Group / Maternal Child Epidemiology Estimation).
 Disease age distributions are based on the literature and surveillance.
 Estimates of dose-specific coverage and vaccine timeliness are based on WUENIC, DHS and MICS data.
 Dose-specific vaccine efficacy and duration of protection assumptions are based on Cochrane/SAGE reports.